-- Strengthening macro-financial resilience to natural disasters and other shocks. - Enhancing macro-financial sustainability so that PICs have sustainable systems, institutions, and resources to tackle the medium and longer-term challenges faced by their societies from social, health, and demographic changes, and particularly the impact of climate change. - Facilitating sustainable, inclusive growth, the ultimate objective for the citizens of the region and their leadership that PFTAC contributes towards through individual and institutional capacity development in the core economic and financial competencies of the IMF, with ultimate progress depending on the development and effective implementation of appropriate policies PIC governments and reinforcement, commitment, encouragement, and resources from partners and stakeholders.
+- Strengthening macro-financial resilience to natural disasters and other shocks. - Enhancing macro-financial sustainability so that PICs have sustainable systems, institutions, and resources to tackle the medium and longer-term challenges faced by their societies from social, health, and demographic changes, and particularly the impact of climate change. - Facilitating sustainable, inclusive growth, the ultimate objective for the citizens of the region and their leadership that PFTAC contributes towards through individual and institutional capacity development in the core economic and financial competencies of the IMF, with ultimate depending progress οn development and effective implementation of appropriate policies governments PIC and reinforcement. commitment. encouragement, and resources from partners and stakeholders.